thedekel/wdchromeext/instructions/stage01.md

 Ok, if you've followed along until now, you should have successfully loaded your extension into chrome.
-If it didn't work for you, this might be a good time to ask for help (assuming your reading this during our WIT meeting), alternatively, you can continue to stage02 where the file is completed for you by using a 'git checkout' command:
+If it didn't work for you, this might be a good time to ask for help (assuming you're reading this during our WIT meeting), alternatively, you can continue to stage02 where the file is completed for you by using a 'git checkout' command: